bcalden/ClusterPyXT/README.md

 ![](docs/graphics/MainGraphic_700x.jpg)
-## Current beta version for CIAO 4.14
+## Current beta version for CIAO 4.15 (still testing)
-To use this version of ClusterPyXT please install CIAO-4.14 using conda as outlined by [here](http://cxc.harvard.edu/ciao/download/conda.html).
-This version of `ClusterPyXT` requires python 3.8 or greater, the default for CIAO 4.14.
+To use this version of ClusterPyXT please install CIAO-4.15 using conda as outlined by [here](http://cxc.harvard.edu/ciao/download/conda.html).
+This version of `ClusterPyXT` requires python 3.8 or greater, the default for CIAO 4.15.
 See below for further details on the `CIAO` installation.

 ## Introduction
 ClusterPyXT is a software pipeline to automate the creation of x-ray temeprature maps, pressure maps, surface brightness maps, and density maps.
 It is open source and under active development.
 Please feel free to contribute!
 See the contribution section below for more details.
 (Even if you're new to everything!)